 Take a walk back into history by visiting the magnificent fortifications of Castillo San Cristobal & Castillo San Felipe del Morro, build over five centuries ago to defend the city.
 The history is intriguing and the entire family will be engaged as they walk through tunnels, barracks, dungeons, and more.
 The views from the forts are breathtaking with the Atlantic Ocean and San Juan as a background.
 These historic landmarks are UNESCO World Heritage Sites, you leave Puerto Rico without visiting these sites.

-Top Rated Tours that include The Forts in Old San Juan
+Top Rated Tours - Old San Juan

 Go on a Sunset Cruise